 Inspired Gardens . . .

 The gardens of Kent are too numerous to mention all by name.
 Each is different but all are inspirational.
-They include Vita Sackville-West’s famous garden at Sissinghurst; the artistic gardens of Marle Place; Yalding organic garden; Great Comp with its plantsman's inspiration; the Victorian delights of Doddington Place Gardens; dramatic Riverhill Gardens and the romantic Scotney Castle gardens.
+They include Vita Sackville-West’s famous garden at Sissinghurst; the exotic gardens of Lullingstone Castle World Garden; Yalding organic garden; Great Comp with its plantsman's inspiration; the Victorian delights of Doddington Place Gardens; dramatic Riverhill Gardens and the romantic Scotney Castle gardens.
 A veritable feast for the gardening enthusiast – and all are within easy reach of Ightham.

 Scenic Coastlines . . .

 From the white cliffs of Dover, to the mysteries of Romney Marsh, the Tudor coastal defences of Deal and Walmer, and the Channel Port of Dover, the Kent coastline is a source of pleasure and fascination.

 Ancient Castles, Historic Houses and Sacred Cathedrals . . .